Discalced Carmelites: Foundation of the Discalced Carmelites

-The Carmelite charism
+Carmelite charism

 The heart of the Carmelite charism is prayer and contemplation.
 The quality of prayer determines the quality of the community life and the quality of the service which is offered to others.
 Prayer and contemplation for the Carmelite are not private matters between the individual and God but are to be shared with others since the charism is given for the whole world.
 Therefore, there is an emphasis in the order on the ministry of teaching prayer and giving spiritual direction.

-For a Carmelite, prayer is guided by the teachings and experience of Teresa of Ávila and John of the Cross, as well as the saints who have followed in their steps, such as Thérèse of the Child Jesus and of the Holy Face, Elizabeth of the Trinity, Teresa of the Andes, and martyrs such as Teresa Benedicta of the Cross, Père Jacques and the sixteen Martyrs of Compiegne.
-Fraternity, service, and contemplation are essential values for all Carmelites.
+For a Carmelite, prayer is guided by the teachings and experience of Teresa of Jesus (of Ávila) and John of the Cross, as well as the saints who have followed in their steps, such as Thérèse of the Child Jesus and of the Holy Face, Elizabeth of the Trinity, Teresa of Jesus of the Andes, and martyrs such as Teresa Benedicta of the Cross, and the sixteen Martyrs of Compiegne.
+Other lights include Br.
+Lawrence of the Resurrection and Père Jacques de Jesus.
+Fraternity, service, and contemplation are essential Carmelite principles.

 When the Carmelites were forced to leave Mount Carmel, they changed their practice from being hermits to friars.
 The major difference is that friars are called to serve the People of God in some active apostolate.
-Some congregations were founded for a specific work, but the Carmelite Order tries to respond to what it sees as the needs of the church and the world - which differ according to time and place.
-Many friars work in such institutions as parishes, schools, universities, retreat centres, prisons and hospitals.
-Each individual friar will serve in roles depending on the perceived needs of the people with whom he lives and his own particular talents.
+Some congregations were founded for a specific work, but the Carmelite Order tries to respond to what it sees as the needs of the Church and the world – which differ according to time and place.
+Many friars work in such institutions as parishes, schools, universities, retreat centres, prisons, and hospitals.
+Each individual friar will serve in roles depending on the perceived spiritual needs of the people with whom he lives and his particular talents.

-Each day is marked by silence for prayer.
-In addition to the daily celebration of the full Liturgy of the Hours, two hours (one in the morning, one in the evening) are set aside for silent prayer.
-Communities should not have more than 21 members.
-The friars practice a broadly-based discipline of study.
+Each day is marked by silent, mental prayer.
+In addition to the daily celebration of the full Liturgy of the Hours, two hours (one in the morning and one in the evening) are dedicated to mental prayer.
+Communities ordinarily have a maximum of 21 members.
+The friars practice a broad-based discipline of study.